-Table 3-2 shows the results of the tests on the individual products to determine compliance with the CIM version 09b XML/RDF standards.
+Table 3-2 shows the results of the tests on the individual products to determine compliance with the CIM version 10 XML/RDF standards.
 The primary objective of this test was to successfully import and export one of the sample model files to show compliance, although all sample model files were available for further demonstration of interoperability.
 All of the participants were able to pass this test.
+Note that SISCO's product does not have an export capability, so the export tests were not applicable to their product.
 Highlights of the tests are as follows:

-- All participants were able to successfully import at least one model file correctly converting from the CIM XML format to their internal proprietary format.
-Thus all participants were able to demonstrate compliance with the latest Version 9b of the CIM on import. - CIM-Logic, Siemens, and SISCO successfully imported all the sample models available. - All of the participants able to export a model file did export at least one file successfully, thus demonstrating compliance with version 9b of the CIM for export. - CIM-Logic and Siemens exported all sample model files successfully.
+• All participants were able to successfully import the small model file correctly converting from the CIM XML format to their internal proprietary format.
+All participants except one were able to demonstrate compliance with the latest Version 10 of the CIM on import.
+PsyCor's import was successful except for omitting several classes.

+- Alstom, Siemens, and SISCO successfully imported all the sample models available.
+ABB successfully imported all the models attempted.
+PsyCor imported all models but with some errors. - All but one of the participants able to export a model file did export at least one file successfully, thus demonstrating compliance with version 10 of the CIM for export. - Siemens exported all sample model files successfully.
+ABB successfully exported all the models attempted.
+Alstom exported all models but with some errors.